jxsd1234a/Nucleus/changelogs/templates/beta.md

 **THIS IS A BETA VERSION.
 IT MAY NOT BE STABLE.
 DO NOT USE ON PRODUCTION SERVERS**

+Please report any issues to Github Issues (https://github.com/NucleusPowered/Nucleus/issues) CLEARLY stating the version of Nucleus you are using.

 This was built from Nucleus commit: {{hash}}

 ## Release Notes